Last Updated on May 6, 2023

 If you continuously put the Apple devices to charge, all the time, even though they are charged more than 50%, you might want to take a look at the battery health of the Apple Watch.
-Apple has surprisingly added a feature that lets you check the battery health on Apple Watch in watchOS 7, this gives you a perfect idea when to replace the battery and how long can you trust the Apple Watch’s battery.
-Notably, this ability is introduced with the watchOS 7, so your Apple Watch must be compatible with watchOS and should be updated to watchOS 7.
+Apple has surprisingly added a feature that lets you check the battery health on Apple Watch in watchOS, this gives you a perfect idea of when to replace the battery and how long can you trust the Apple Watch’s battery.
+Notably, this ability is introduced with the watchOS 9, so your Apple Watch must be compatible with watchOS and should be updated to watchOS.

-Beyond that, watchOS 7 enters the market with dozens of interesting features including, the Handwashing feature, sleep tracking, and more.
-Coming right back of the topic, the battery health also helps you decide the condition of Apple Watch if you’re buying from your friend or refurbished from the store.
+Beyond that, watchOS enters the market with dozens of interesting features including, the Handwashing feature, sleep tracking, and more.
+Coming right back to the topic, the battery health also helps you decide the condition of the Apple Watch if you’re buying from your friend or refurbished from the store.